aweager/command-server/README.md

 ### Executor shell lib

 A POSIX-compliant shell implementation of the executor is provided at `bin/lib/posix-executor-loop.sh`.
-It expects a function (or other command) named `execute-command` to be defined, which accepts the `command` as its arguments.
 The working directory, STDIO, and status reporting are all handled for you.
+It expects 4 positional arguments:
+- Function to call to execute the command.
+After calling, `$!` should be the PID handling the request
+- The three files passed as the initial executor args